 The report calls technology marketers out on the carpet for being too focused on lead generation and new business.
 When compared with other industries, the techies simply do not spend the time or money that they should on market research or customer relations, and do not use social media or PR to full advantage – it is instead all about big bang events, product releases and other news, and talking rather than having thoughtful conversations.

 No doubt, some will wince at its conclusions, however, the report does offer suggestions for improvement.
 In Part 2 of my conversation with Dr. Grant, I tried to zero in on these things, elicit examples and also find out more about ways in which tech marketers can more productively use PR and social media, and work with media and analysts.
+There are more business software solution designers going the personalized marketing route, to allow businesses to hold personal relationships with their customers.

 Read on, and if this is a topic that interests you, I encourage you to visit the Forrester site as they have a selection of interesting reports that pertain to marketing.